25 October 2024

 Privacy

-What happens to the information participants provided
+What happens to the information participants provide

 Participants’ privacy is paramount.
 Responses are grouped and included in summary reporting at the agency and system level.
 Individuals are not identified in any reporting.